Updated April 2026

 • Global Entry and TSA PreCheck fee credit

-• Fine Hotels and Resorts program benefits
+• Fine Hotels and Resorts booking perks

 What does not work

-• Credits split across six different categories
+• Credits split across six categories, some with monthly limits

-• Centurion Lounges overcrowded at peak hours
+• Centurion Lounges overcrowded at peak hours in major airports

-03 — Best Flat Rate Airline Credit Card
+04 — Best Flat Rate Travel Card

 Capital One Venture X